 That innate need to maintain meaningful connections tells us a lot about how we should be running our businesses and marketing our products and services.

-More mobile engagement.
-According to NextMapping, millennials represent 50% of the workforce in 2020 and in 2025, that number will climb to 75%.
-Millennials want and are creating a mobile-driven future: Businesses will respond, shifting to integrated communication apps to increase audience engagement and customer service delivery.
-This carries over to social media connections, with brands placing greater emphasis on timely response to customer needs and comments on these channels.
+According to NextMapping, millennials represent 50% of the workforce in 2020.
+Looking to 2025, that number will climb to 75%.
+Millennials want and are creating a mobile-driven future.
+Businesses will respond, shifting to integrated communication apps to increase audience engagement and customer service delivery.
+This trend carries over to social media connections.
+Brands are placing greater emphasis on timely responses to customer needs and comments on these channels.